Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 Baile de los Venados folkloric dance in Antigua Guatemala for the Fiestas Patronales de Antigua

-In this guide, I’ll walk you through everything you need to know — from what to do in Antigua Guatemala in July, to where to stand for the best procession photos, to what snacks to grab between events.
+In this guide, I’ll walk you through everything you need to know, from what to do in Antigua Guatemala in July, to where to stand for the best procession photos, to what snacks to grab between events.
 I’ll also share some of my personal tips and favorite moments, so you can experience these festivities like a local.

 What Are the Fiestas Patronales de Antigua Guatemala and Why Is Santiago Apóstol So Important?

 The tradition of honoring Santiago Apóstol dates back to 1543, when the Spanish founded the city and named it Santiago de los Caballeros de Guatemala after their patron saint.
-Over the centuries, the celebration evolved — and up until the 1970s, festivities were fairly simple: a small civic ceremony, a religious mass, and a modest parade.
+Over the centuries, the celebration evolved, and up until the 1970s, festivities were fairly simple: a small civic ceremony, a religious mass, and a modest parade.
 In the 1980s, everything changed.
 The National Council for the Protection of La Antigua Guatemala (CNPAG) launched a city-wide cultural calendar for the entire month of July.
 The goal was to celebrate Antigua’s identity, promote local artists and musicians, and involve schools, sports clubs, and neighborhood groups.
-Today, this expanded celebration includes everything from art exhibits and concerts to student parade and even a media marathon.
+Today, this expanded celebration includes everything from art exhibits and concerts to a student parade and even a media marathon.

 These patron saint celebrations in Antigua Guatemala go way back to colonial times.
 Santiago Apóstol (Saint James the Apostle) was chosen as the protector of the city when it was founded by the Spanish.
 Today, the festival blends Catholic traditions with local customs, creating a unique event that’s full of meaning and color.
-From solemn masses to joyful street fairs, every part of the week is tied to faith and community — and it’s a great way for travelers to connect with Guatemala’s Catholic traditions.
+From solemn masses to joyful street fairs, every part of the week is tied to faith and community, and it’s a great way for travelers to connect with Guatemala’s Catholic traditions.

 While Holy Week in Antigua Guatemala is the most famous religious event here, July’s festival has a much more local feel.
 It’s less crowded, more relaxed, and still incredibly moving.

 If you love culture and history, this week in Antigua is for you.
-And trust me — once you’ve seen the statue of Santiago carried through the streets by hundreds of people, with fireworks lighting up the sky behind him, you’ll never forget it.
+And trust me, once you’ve seen the statue of Santiago carried through the streets by hundreds of people, with fireworks lighting up the sky behind him, you’ll never forget it.

 Dates and Locations for the Fiestas Patronales: What to Do in Antigua Guatemala in July